 David presents workshops nationally on topics involving families and couples - his passion is working intensively with couples.
 He also provides consultations to congregations, family businesses, and other organizations.
 He also has specialities in the integration of spirituality and psychotherapy.

-Jim is both a Marriage and Family Therapist Resident and a Congregational Consultant at the Center.
-Jim works with individuals, couples and families as focuses both on the health of the individuals and the relationships that form us.
+Jim is both a Marriage and Family Therapist Resident and the Director of Clergy and Congregational Care at the Center.
+Jim works with individuals, couples and families and focuses both on the health of the individuals and the relationships that form us.
 His experience as a pastor provides a strong understanding of how spirituality is an essential part of who we are, however that spirituality is expressed.

 He also works with churches and clergy by providing congregational assessments, interventions, process development, training and coaching for clergy and congregations.
 He works in situations of conflict, healthy congregations seeking to grow and everything in between.

-Jim is an Elder in The United Methodist Church and a member of The Upper New York Annual Conference.
+Jim is an ordained Elder in The United Methodist Church and a member of The Upper New York Annual Conference.
 He has served churches as a pastor in Vermont, New Jersey and New York.
 He has also served as the Albany District Superintendent of The Upper New York Annual Conference.
-In his role as District Superintendent Jim worked with many congregations and clusters of congregations helping these congregation resolve conflicts and vision for the future.
+In his role as a District Superintendent Jim has worked with many congregations helping them to resolve conflicts and develop a vision for the future.

 Jim is a graduate of The University of Vermont, Drew University (where he received a Master of Divinity, Master of Sacred Theology and a Doctor of Ministry in 21st Century Leadership), and Rensselaer Polytechnic Institute where he received a Ph.D. in Science and Technology studying congregations’ adoption of visual technologies.
 Jim is also a graduate of Iona College with a MS in Marriage and Family Therapy.
 Jim has extensive training in Bowen Family Systems through the Lombard Mennonite Peace Center and the Bowen Center for the Study of the Family.

-He is a member of the American Psychological Association and a pre-clinical fellow of the American Association of Marriage and Family Therapists.
+He is a member of the American Psychological Association and a Clinical Fellow of the American Association of Marriage and Family Therapists.

 Kay-Leigh Stacy earned her Master of Social Work degree from Roberts Wesleyan College.
 She practiced general counseling and intensive outpatient psychotherapy at InterAct Counseling in Rochester, NY, specializing in recovery from anxiety, depression, trauma and eating disorders until 2014.
 In 2016, she completed a two year post-graduate residency with Samaritan Counseling Center of the Capital Region, specializing in the study of family therapy.
 Kay-Leigh has continued extensive post-graduate training in Family Systems Theory, through the Vermont Center for Family Studies and The Bowen Center of Washington D.C.